sinecoug/chauffeur_tracker/docs/reference/schedules-create-schedule.md

 Creates a driver's pick-up and drop-off [`schedules`](schedules).
 The request body contains the new driving schedule details.
-You must specify the required properties for the user.
+You must specify the required properties for the schedule.

 ## URL